dimforge/ncollide/docs/geometric_queries.md

 The result of the distance computation with `.distance_to_point(...)` is a signed real number.
-If the projection is non-solid and the returned distance negative, then the point is located inside of the shape.
-Then, the absolute value of the returned number gives the shortest distance between the point and the shape border.
-If the projection is solid and the point locate inside of the shape, then the returned distance is zero.
+If the projection is non-solid and the returned distance negative, then the point is located inside of the shape and this number's absolute value gives the shortest distance between the point and the shape border.
+It is zero if the projection is solid and the point located inside of the shape.

 The following examples attempt to project two points `point_inside` and `point_outside` on a cuboid.
-Because `point_inside` is located inside of the cuboid, the resulting distance will be zero if the ray cast is solid, or negative otherwise.
-The distance of `point_outside` from the cuboid is not affected by the `solid` flag because it is outside of it.
+Because `point_inside` is located inside of the cuboid, the resulting distance will be zero if the projection is solid, or negative otherwise.
+The distance from `point_outside` to the cuboid is not affected by the `solid` flag because it is outside of it anyway.

 <ul class="nav nav-tabs">
   <li class="active"><a id="tab_nav_link" data-toggle="tab" href="#solid_point_query_2D">2D example</a></li>